The Kids

 The elementary school was a one-room schoolhouse.
 Mom talked about riding a horse to school and back each day.

 Mom's great love for her Dad came through in all of her stories about the farm.
+In addition to farming, Mom said that her dad had a part-time job maintaining a nearby road for the government.
+She talked about him leaving in the morning to work on the road with "only a crust of bread in his pocket" to eat for lunch.
 She described him as being very kind, which is especially notable because he was also a wrestler and a boxer.

 Andrew teaching Andy and Hugh to box

 And the tradition was passed on one more generation.
-While at Kennewick High School in the late 1960's, Andy's son, Mike was the Washington State wrestling champion in his weight division.
+While at Kennewick High School in the late 1960's, Andy's son, Mike was the Washington State wrestling champion in his weight division, and younger son Marty wrestled as well.

 When Mom was in high school her older brother Andy and older sisters Rosemary and Elizabeth left to find work or attend school elsewhere, so she dropped out of school for a year to help her Dad with the farm work.
 I remember her talking about harnessing the horses each morning before they went into the fields, and of working at a horse-drawn camp kitchen during harvest season for 25 cents per day.
 She said that when she returned to high school she always wore long sleeves so that the muscles in her arms wouldn't show.